I like living in Charleston. I really do. Except, well, sometimes things happen here that are un-friggin-natural. Case in point:

 I looked down, saw small circles of red blossoming through my pant leg.

 I pulled over in the empty parking lot of a State Farm office.
 I wasn’t in a panic, mind you.
-Indeed, I think I was remarkably calm and controlled for a fellow with one hand in his lap gripping a no-longer twitching lizard about three inches from his Vital Bits (thank goodness I wasn’t going commando).
+Indeed, I think I was remarkably calm and controlled for a fellow with one hand in his lap gripping a no-longer twitching lizard about three inches from his Vital Bits (thank goodness I wasn’t Buy Xanax In Las Vegas).
 Still, I wanted it out of there.

 I got out of the car carefully, spread my stance to give the most direct path to ground I could, and then let go of the creature and shook my leg.